 It is recommended that a student who plans to leave school before the end of the school day should bring a note from home and present it to the office before school starts.
-He/she will receive an Early Dismissal slip, which should be presented to his/her teacher.
 Students absent for a medical or dental appointment are expected to return to school at the end of the appointment (if time permits) and are to check in at the office immediately upon return to campus.
 Again, students must obtain a note from the office to return to class.